Manoir de Ban: Construction and successive alterations

 Before the manor was built, Champ de Ban was a farm.
 Still standing from this era are a fountain and the farm building on the Fenil road, which has seen many alterations over the years.

 Charles Emile Henri de Scherer (1791–1871) bought the estate on 27 May 1839.
 In 1840, he had a neoclassical mansion built on the site.
 It was recorded in the land registry in 1841.

 The first plans drafted by architect Philippe Franel (1796–1867) date from September 1839.
 Franel was the Riviera's star architect at the time.
 He was responsible for various prestigious buildings in the Vevey region: the Clock Tower, the Trois-Couronnes hotel, Aile Castle, the Part-Dieu building and numerous local houses.
 Franel was both a carpenter and an architect, and studied in Basel and Zürich.
 Examples of his work can still be seen throughout the Riviera today.

-As the cellars of the house show, and as can be seen in the environmental report from the town plan (which mentions vineyards on a currently wooded area in the south of the grounds), wine was also grown on the estate at one time.
+As the cellars of the house show, and as can be seen in the environmental report from the town plan (which mentions vineyards on a currently wooded area in the south of the grounds), wine was also produced on the estate at one time.

 The house was not named "Manoir de Ban" until 1946, following alterations carried out by the new owners, American diplomat Grafton Winthrop Minot and his wife Anne de Lancey.